Vchitect/LiteGen/README.md

 ## 🚀 Performance

 LiteGen implements Sequence Parallel and Activation Offload techniques, which effectively reduce memory usage and enable training on long sequences for Diffusion tasks.
-We conducted tests on NVIDIA A100 GPUs to determine the maximum supported sequence length when training Vchitect-XL.
+We conducted tests on NVIDIA A100 GPUs to determine the maximum supported sequence length when training Vchitect-2.0.
 All other optimizations remained the same.
 The results are as follows:

 ![Sequence_length](assets/imgs/sequence_length.jpg)
 (AO: Activation Offload, SP: Sequence Parallel)